hansieso/Portfolio/design/project1.md

 ## Design Details

 #### Building SoundWave Logo
-- Describe how you created the SoundWave logo.
+- Figma, usage of eclipse tool and vector tool to create wave like icon
+- image here

 #### Final SoundWave Logo
-- Include an image of the final SoundWave logo.
+- image of the final SoundWave logo Here

 #### Buttons: mic, stack, arrow.
-- Describe the buttons used on the landing page.

-#### Iconography
-- Explain how you created icons.
-- Logo: Using the Eclipse tool and vector tool to create a wave-like icon.
-- Buttons on the Landing Page:
+- Buttons for Landing Page:
-  - Mic icon represents chart option.
+  - mic icon to represent chart option,
-  - Stack icon represents albums.
+  - stack icon to represent albums
-  - Arrow icon represents more.
+  - arrow icon to represent more.
-- Extra: Social media icons for company outreach.
+  - Social media icons for company outreach

-  - Icons taken from unDraw, an open source illustration, and SVG depository.
+*Icons taken from unDraw, an open source illustration, and SVG depository.*

 ### Landing Page

 - Landing Page
   - Users are given discover and join options on the top right of the page.
   - Join Now button in the center of the page encourages users to join the service.
-  - Model is calm while listening to music, coherent with the brand name of wave.
+  - Model is calm while listening to music, coherent with the logo design of "wave".
+- insert image here

 ### Discover Page
 - Discover Page
   - Users are given an option to explore charts, albums, or more.
   - Collection of albums that are included in the service is displayed on the right-hand side.
+- insert image here

 ### Join Page